Nicholas Hoffman & Company LLC. Sells 512 Shares of Danaher Co. (NYSE:DHR)

-Nicholas Hoffman & Company LLC. reduced its stake in shares of Danaher Co.
-(NYSE:DHR – Free Report) by 21.6% in the third quarter, according to its most recent filing with the SEC.
+Nicholas Hoffman & Company LLC. cut its holdings in Danaher Co.
+(NYSE:DHR – Free Report) by 21.6% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 1,856 shares of the conglomerate’s stock after selling 512 shares during the period.
-Nicholas Hoffman & Company LLC.’s holdings in Danaher were worth $460,000 as of its most recent filing with the SEC.
+Nicholas Hoffman & Company LLC.’s holdings in Danaher were worth $460,000 at the end of the most recent quarter.

 Danaher Cuts Dividend